 Now one might think: It's easy, I save my coins, don't spend anything and thus win in the long term.
 Author Andreas Seyfarth puts a stop to this and at the same time forces players to actually think about their investments.
 The captain urges the goods to be shipped and awards victory points in the same amount for each good.
 So this means: The victory point account can also be improved with cheap products.
 So Puerto Rico is not about focusing on one of the tactical extremes, but rather finding a balance.

 More fun with new mini expansions?

-Puerto Rico has not only been optically adjusted in the 2020 edition, but also includes two mini extensions: The “Buccaneer” and the “Festival”.
-All players who already knew Puerto Rico, but not the new edition, get their money's worth.
-The festival is a nice gimmick, not decisive for the game.
-So it's not something that you would explicitly work towards.
+Puerto Rico has not only been visually adapted in the 2020 edition, but also includes two mini expansions: the "buccaneer" and the "festival".
+This means that all players who already knew Puerto Rico but not the new edition will get their money's worth.
+The festival is a nice gimmick, not game-changing.
+So it's not something you would explicitly work towards.

-Quite different from the buccaneer, who not only fits the setting perfectly, but can also have a powerful effect on the game.
-Depending on the given conditions, the role unfolds its full potential or is “only” relevant.
-The ransom, too, ultimately belongs as an option in the “more than just nice” category.
-So do the two mini-expansions change the course of the game noticeably?
+The buccaneer is completely different, who not only fits the setting perfectly, but can also have a powerful effect on the gameplay.
+Depending on the given conditions, the role unfolds its full potential or is "only" relevant.
+The ransom option also ultimately belongs in the “more than just nice” category.
+So do the two mini-expansions noticeably change the gameplay?
 Mostly no, but sometimes yes.
 But you don't want to do without the buccaneer once you've played with him.